Hot summer weather is no match for these refreshing Watermelon Margaritas. Easy to make at home for yourself or for your next backyard BBQ!

 If not, they should be.
 Or at least these Watermelon Margaritas should be.

-A steamy summer day is no match for this fresh Watermelon Margarita recipe.
+A steamy summer day is no match for this fresh cocktail recipe.
 You get all the juicy refreshment of summer’s best melon with a tequila kick.

 Love margaritas?
 This easy, refreshing drink is just for you.